-CUT (knob pushed in): This push-pull control is only found in Channel 1 and is responsible for determining the blend of high frequencies allowed to pass in the power section in that Channel.
-It works backward of most controls in that when it is increased
+CUT (knob pushed in): This push-pull control is only found in Channel 1 and is responsible for determining the blend of high frequencies allowed to pass in the power section of Channel 1.
+It works backward of most controls in that when it is increased (clockwise) you are increasing the "cut" of the high frequencies and therefore the sound is becoming darker and less bright.
+This takes some getting used to if you haven't used one of these circuits before.
+It really is like a reverse PRESENCE control and if you think of it as such, it may help you in navigating the possibilities found here.

 The taper of the pot used in the CUT control is a very slow one and was chosen because it is rare that you will use the control at its very highest (most rolled-off) setting.
 This way there is more fine resolution available to allow you to dial in just the right amount of "cut".
-The only time you might find the extreme high region of the CUT appropriate is for fat single note solo sounds where it can remove huge amounts of sizzle and make things sound fat.
+The only time you might find the extreme high region of the CUT appropriate is for fat single note solo sounds where it can remove huge amounts of sizzle and make things sound fat and round.